Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 On what grounds can a trademark registration be revoked (eg, loss of distinctiveness, incorrect registration)?

-A trademark registration can be revoked on any grounds provided by the Trademarks Act, including loss of distinctiveness, infringement of third-party rights, breach of public laws and incorrect registration.
+A trademark registration can be revoked on any grounds provided by the Trademarks Act, including lack of or loss of distinctiveness, infringement of third-party rights, breach of public laws and incorrect registration.

 Who may file a request for revocation and what is the statute of limitations for filing a request?